-- SNOI is based on budgeted rents and expenses and supported by the terms of any existing leases, other contracts or external evidence such as current market rents for similar properties.
-Budgeted rents and expenses are adjusted to incorporate allowances for vacancy rates, management fees, expected post sale property taxes and market-based maintenance and salary costs.
+- SNOI is based on annual budgeted rents and expenses and supported by the terms of any existing leases, other contracts or external evidence such as current market rents for similar properties.
+Budgeted rents are adjusted to reflect forward looking rent growth 12 months out, and expenses are adjusted to incorporate allowances for vacancy rates, management fees, expected post sale property taxes and market-based maintenance and salary costs.
 The resulting capitalized value is then adjusted for other costs inherent in achieving and maintaining SNOI, including structural reserves for capital expenditures. - Capitalization rate is based on location, size and quality of the properties and takes into account market data at the valuation date.